ongres/stackgres/doc/content/en/03-production-installation/01-pre-requisites/_index.md

 As early indicated in [Component of the Stack](/01-introduction/04-components-of-the-stack/#monitoring), StackGres at the moment supports Prometheus integration only.

 ## Grafana Integration and Pre-requisites
+As early indicated in [Component of the Stack](/01-introduction/04-components-of-the-stack/#monitoring) currently StackGres integrates only with prometheus.

+### Grafana integration Pre-requisites

+#### All in one

+You can install the Prometheus operator and Grafana together with StackGres operator by setting `prometheus-operator.create=true`, **this will install also a grafana instance and it will be embed with the StackGres UI automatically**

+> See the [Installation Via Helm](/install/installation/helm/#install-operator) for usage examples

 ### Integrating Pre-existing Grafanas